-For children with special educational needs and/or disability, learning is differentiated using the same quality first teaching strategies for other curriculum areas.
-For individual children with specific needs, the content and sequence of the curriculum is shaped to meet their specific needs at different developmental stages.
+For children with special educational needs and/or disabilities, learning is differentiated using the same quality first teaching strategies for other curriculum areas.
+For individual children with specific needs, the content and sequence of the curriculum are shaped to meet their specific needs at different developmental stages.

 Roles and Responsibilities

 The governing board will approve the PSHE policy, and hold the headteacher to account for its implementation.

 The headteacher is responsible for ensuring that PSHE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory components of PSHE (see section 8).

 ● Delivering PSHE in a sensitive way

 ● Monitoring progress

 ● Responding to the needs of individual pupils